mukhamaw-mm/nexus-upload-jarfile-sample-project/README.md

 # nexus-upload-jarfile-sample-project
- you need to install nexus repository if you want to test this project you need to update settings.xml file
+ you need to install nexus repository if you want to test this project and you need to update settings.xml file